|How a Shoplifter is Caught & Prosecuted

 features automatic tracking.

-Since 2005 a major leap in shoplifting prevention technology
+In 2005 a major leap in shoplifting prevention technology occurred

-occurred when the first mass produced RFID system was
+when the first mass produced RFID system was combined with

-combined with CCTV and High Definition Video.
-This new
+CCTV and High Definition Video.
+This new technology is so

-technology is so sophisticated that it can zoom in and start
+sophisticated that it can zoom in and start recording the second

-Identification is the use of an object (typically referred to as an RFID
+use of an object (typically referred to as an RFID tag) attached to

-tag) attached to or incorporated into a product, for the purpose of
+or incorporated into a product, for the purpose of identification and

-identification and tracking using radio waves.
-Some tags can be
+tracking using radio waves.
+Some tags can be read from several

 Most RFID tags contain at least two parts.
 One is an integrated